EyasuTeshome/shifttracker/job-search/intro-advanced-job-searching.md

 - Your analysis of your job search.
 - An application material (optional).

-Also, you will meet with a coach in your monthly coaching group session, and if you have specific questions, you may get in touch with a career coach via Zendesk or request a 1:1 meeting.
+Also, if you have specific questions, you may get in touch with a career coach via Zendesk or request a 1:1 meeting and you can attend the coaching events that our career coaches will facilitate periodically.

  **If you need a refresher about communicating with your career coach, read:**